 If you ask her to get more sales for you, she will go around and look for people who are likely to buy stuff.
 If you ask her to get more people to "Add To Cart", she will go around and look for people who are likely to add to cart, but not ready to make a purchase - consider this group of people as "Window Shoppers", like me.

-In my Amazon account, I have added almost 20 items to cart, but I never consider making a purchase anytime soon.
+In my Amazon account, I have added almost 20 items to my cart, but I never considered making a purchase anytime soon.
 Perhaps I'm waiting for some special promotion or discounts before I proceed to checkout - I don't know.
 There are way too many uncertainties.

 - If you want people to buy, go with Conversion campaign.

 - If you want people to be aware of your brand, feel free to go with other campaign objectives.